APWU Health Plan member FAQ

 Please submit a prescription drug claim form to request payment for covered services under your High Option plan.

-If you have difficulty submitting a claim online, you can order claim forms to be sent to you by postal mail.
+If you have trouble submitting a claim online, you can order claim forms to be sent to you by postal mail.

 To check the progress of a pending claim, please submit a claim status inquiry, and we will respond within 48 hours.